-Before you apply for a doorstep loan, it is important to analyse the impact of the loan on your credit report.
-For, doorstep loans are expensive means of borrowing and make a solid footprint on your credit report.
+Before you apply for a loan at Doorstep, it is important to analyse the impact of the loan on your credit report.
+Door to Door loans are expensive means of borrowing and make a solid footprint on your credit report.

-Your decision to avail doorstep loans should be a well calculated one wherein you have a clear-cut repayment plan in place.
+Your decision to avail these small loans should be a well calculated one where in you have a clear-cut repayment plan in place.

 2. Borrow for short period

-Owing to the high cost of doorstep loans, it is important to use the home credit facility for a very short period.
-You should not borrow doorstep loans for more than a few weeks.
+Owing to the high cost of these loans, it is important to use the home credit facility for a very short period.
+You should not borrow for more than a few weeks.